 This morning I’m adding some integration tests for my current ticket.
 I’ve been working on a feature that allows our Relationship Managers to click a switch in our customer management system, which reveals a new page in the customer’s account and triggers an email to let the customer know they have a new feature open to them.
 It’s been a bit fiddly with front end and back end work, but really interesting.

-The meeting is with myself, Steph and the Head of Data, Ben.
-In addition to Acquisition Tech, we have Agency Tech - another software team, and the Data Team - a combined team of Data Engineers, Data Analysts and Data Scientists.
+The meeting is with myself, Matthew and the Head of Data, Jorge.
+In addition to the Product Engineering team we have a separate Data Engineering Team responsible for maintaining and developing our many data pipelines and BI and analytics tooling.
 We’re collaborating with the Data Team on the asking price tool, and we have a quick but useful meeting discussing priorities and requirements.

 I hope you found it useful to hear about a typical day for an engineer at Nested!
 We're always interested in talking to other developers.
 If you're interested in working at Nested, then head over to our careers page for information about open roles and applying.